simpsondl/parpi-manuscript/README.md

 ## Outputs

-Results will be generated in the `outputs/` directory:
+Results and logs will be generated in the `outputs/` directory:
+- `logs/` - Detailed logs for each step
+- `misc_results/` - Quality control metrics and supplementary data
 - `phenotypes/` - Calculated phenotypes and filtered interaction scores
 - `gi_scores/` - Genetic interaction scores at construct and gene levels
-- `figures/` - Manuscript figures (PDF format)
+- `manuscript_figures/` - Manuscript figures
-- `misc_results/` - Quality control metrics and supplementary data

 ## Citation